How do I claim council tax exemption?

 If you are unsure how to contact your local authority, and to check how it deals with council tax, enter your postcode online: http://bit.ly/pzXmf7

 I live in Tower Hamlets, Newham, Redbridge or Waltham Forest

-QMUL does not issue certificates of enrolment for students living in Tower Hamlets, Newham, Redbridge or Waltham Forest.
-Instead, QMUL sends these council lists of eligible students directly.
+Queen Mary does not issue student status letters for council tax exemption for students living in Tower Hamlets, Newham, Redbridge or Waltham Forest.
+Instead, Queen Mary sends these council lists of eligible students directly.
 The list normally includes students who are interrupting or resitting out of attendance as well as fully enrolled students – however see the next section ‘I’m interrupting or resitting out of attendance,’ for more advice about council tax exemption and final year students.
-This means that you don’t need provide a certificate to Tower Hamlets, Newham, Redbridge or Waltham Forest council.
+This means that you don’t need to provide a letter to Tower Hamlets, Newham, Redbridge or Waltham Forest council.

 If you receive a Council Tax bill, you can check with the Student Enquiry Centre (undergraduate and taught postgraduate students) or the Research Degrees Office (postgraduate research students) that they have sent your details to Tower Hamlets, Newham, Redbridge or Waltham Forest.

 What do I do if I move accommodation during the academic year?

 If you are moving within the same borough, you should inform your local authority council tax office of your change of circumstances to avoid the risk of being sent a bill for a property you have moved out of.